LordYoni/WaterMonitor/README.md

 ## 🎯 Project Goal

 The final goal of the project is to create a floating base with all the sensors in a waterproof box.
 The data will be sent via XBee, passing through XBee relays to collect the information on a final XBee.
-This data will then be transferred to a Raspberry Pi, stored in a database, and displayed on a website using a database.
+This data will then be transferred to a Raspberry Pi, stored in a database, and displayed on a website.

 ## 🛠️ Required Hardware